-- PPO: \$5,000 for one person or \$10,000 for you and any covered family members when PPO providers are used.
-Only eligible out-of-pocket expenses from PPO providers and innetwork pharmacies count toward this limit. - Non-PPO: \$6,000 for one person or \$14,000 for you and any covered family members.
+Non-PPO: \$6,000 for one person or \$12,000 for you and any covered family member under a Self Plus One enrollment, or \$14,000 for you and any covered family members under a Self and Family enrollment.
 Only eligible expenses from Non-PPO providers and out-of-network pharmacies count toward this limit.
+(See note above.)